Francis P. Burns III was admitted to practice in Pennsylvania in 1978.

-Mr. Burns’ practice is varied but focused principally on defense of product liability actions and all dimensions of insurance coverage including coverage opinions, declaratory judgment actions and bad faith.
+Mr. Burns’ practice focuses principally on defense of product liability actions and all dimensions of insurance coverage including coverage opinions, declaratory judgment actions and bad faith.
 Coverage engagements have arisen under commercial general liability, professional liability, life and disability, commercial and personal auto, commercial property and homeowner policies.
 He has defended insurance companies in bad faith actions and counseled businesses confronted with high exposure suits but limited insurance.
-In the area of products liability he developed and directed a national program for field investigation, discovery management, risk assessment, expert witness selection and trial preparation for a body of actions involving allegations of defective design and failure to warn.
+In the area of products liability, he developed and directed a national program for field investigation, discovery management, risk assessment, expert witness selection and trial preparation for a body of actions involving allegations of defective design and failure to warn.
 He has been admitted to practice on a pro hac vice basis in more than ten states in products cases.
-In 2003 Mr. Burns completed work on a Master of Laws in Health Law to supplement his practice interest in health care insurance coverage, HIPAA privacy regulations, and fraud and abuse laws applicable to federal benefit programs.
-Most recently, Mr. Burns has expanded his practice to include counseling religious communities on a variety of matters, including abuse claims, liability insurance, and the duties of persons who serve as directors on boards of for-profit and non-profit corporations.
+In 2003, Mr. Burns completed work on a Master of Laws in Health Law with special emphasis on health care insurance coverage, HIPAA privacy regulations, and fraud and abuse laws.
+Mr. Burns has also represented religious non-profits on a variety of matters, including insurance coverage programs, abuse claims, policies and practices for the protection of minors and vulnerable adults, and the duties of persons who serve as directors or trustees on boards of non-profit charitable and educational corporations.

 - Supreme Court of Pennsylvania